Use the compressedBinaryDataFileId property

 When pushing a single item

 When pushing a single item, you must first create a file container.
 You then upload the item binary data into the file container.
-Finally, you perform an Add or update a single item call using the compressedBinaryDataFileId property to reference the file container in which the item data is stored.
+Finally, you perform an Add or update a single item request using the compressedBinaryDataFileId property to reference the file container in which the item data is stored.

 Step 1: Create a file container